tock/tock-www/_posts/2017-03-23-introducing-hail.md

 image: /assets/img/hail_reva_isometric_1000x547.jpg
 ---

-Today we are introducing [Hail](https://github.com/lab11/hail), an IoT development board that supports Tock!
+Today we are introducing [Hail](https://github.com/lab11/hail), an open sourcet IoT development board that supports Tock!
 Hail is designed to be a very low-friction way to get started using and creating Tock applications.
 Simply plug in the Hail module over USB and use the [tockloader](https://github.com/helena-project/tockloader)